Iberia expects July flight traffic to hit 60% of 2019 level

+Aerospace & DefenseIberia expects July flight traffic to hit 60% of 2019 level

-MADRID (Reuters) - Iberia, the Spanish arm of IAG airline group, expects its monthly flights to reach 60% of 2019 levels by July, as travel starts to recover from the COVID-19 pandemic.
+Iberia, the Spanish arm of IAG (ICAG.L) airline group, expects its monthly flights to reach 60% of 2019 levels by July, as travel starts to recover from the COVID-19 pandemic.

 This month, Iberia is flying at 40% of May 2019 levels and expects to reach 50% of the last pre-pandemic June next month, Commercial Director Maria Jesus Lopez Solas told reporters on Thursday during the FITUR tourism trade fair in Madrid.